Skip to main content

 Step 2: Prepare Smart Account Instance

-To prepare the smart account instance, we will use Simple7702Account, a fully audited minimalist smart contract account that can be safely authorized by any EOA.
-It adds full support for major smart account features like batching and gas sponsorship.
+Prepare the smart account instance using Simple7702Account, a fully audited minimalist smart contract account safely authorized by any EOA.
+It provides full support for smart account features including batching and gas sponsorship.

 index.ts